How to purify bore well water for drinking?

 Well water safe with no problems

-If you are lucky with your bore or well water and the well water test results proves that the well water is safe and does not have any contaminants above the maximum contaminant level or MCL as recommended by the Indian or WHO Water Standards, then all you need to do is to have a simple cartridge filter like the ones explained on our pages on our page on Sediment filters and also to remove any odours and to improve the taste of water install also an Activated Carbon filter as explained in our page on Activated Carbon filter.
+If you are lucky with your bore or well water and the well water test results proves that the well water is safe and does not have any contaminants above the maximum contaminant level or MCL as recommended by the Indian or WHO Water Standards, then all you need to do is to have a simple cartridge filter like the ones explained and also to remove any odours and to improve the taste of water install also an Activated Carbon filter as explained in our page on Activated Carbon filter.

 How to remove Arsenic from borewell or well water